Make wholegrains, vegetables, fruit and pulses (legumes) such as beans and lentils a major part of your usual daily diet.

 However, monotonous traditional diets, especially those that contain only small amounts of non-starchy vegetables, fruit and pulses (legumes), are likely to be low in essential micronutrients and thereby increase susceptibility to some cancers.

 A whole-of-government, whole-of-society approach is necessary to create environments for people and communities that are conducive to eating a diet rich in wholegrains, vegetables, fruit and beans.

 A comprehensive package of policies is needed to enable and encourage people to eat enough wholegrains, vegetables, fruit and beans, including policies that influence the food environment, the food system and behaviour change communication across the life course.
 Globally, food systems that are directed towards foods of plant rather than animal origin are more likely to contribute to a sustainable ecological environment.
 Policymakers are encouraged to frame specific goals and actions according to their national context.
-Find out more on policy action for cancer prevention.

 Our Recommendations work together as an overall way of living healthily to prevent cancer.